-You should investigate all potential sources of independent funding available on the World Wide Web via search engines such as Google for “scholarships”, “grants”, “funding”, “bursaries”, “educational trust”, “art trust” and any educational organisation or institution that has resources that may be available for postgraduate study.
-When you are offered a place you will receive some suggestions from us.
-We ask that you do not contact either our sponsors or donors, who are listed on page 54 of the virtual prospectus which is viewable on our website:
+You should investigate all potential sources of independent funding available on the internet.
+Search for “scholarships”, “grants”, “funding”, “bursaries”, “educational trust”, “art trust” and any educational organisation or institution who have resources that may be available for postgraduate study.
+When you are offered a place you will receive a funding guide from us with suggestions for your own funding research.
+We ask that you do not contact either our sponsors or donors.

 Professional and Career Development Loans

-A Professional and Career Development Loan (PCDL) is a bank loan that can be used to help pay for learning that enhances your job skills or career prospects.
+A Professional and Career Development Loan is a commercial bank loan that you can use to help pay for work-related learning.

 Funding opportunities and other financial advice are available on the UCKISA website: